 With the right garden furniture you can transform your outdoor area into a space that’s tailor-made for relaxing and unwinding.
 To make the final result even more special, style your furniture on top of an outdoor rug – here are our favourites!
 And don’t forget some garden wall art to add extra personality to an outdoor entertaining space.

 Here’s our pick of the best bargain garden furniture this year – and when you’re done, don’t forget the check out our round-up of the best BBQs for this summer!

 Whether you like al fresco dining or deck chair lounging, these budget-friendly outdoor furniture pieces will spruce up your space in no time.

-For total control of your sunbathing, look no further than the Venice lounger from John Lewis, which slides into five different positions to suit everything from sitting down with a book to splaying out under the sun.
+For total control of your sunbathing, look no further than the Amigo lounger from Fiam at John Lewis, which slides into three different angles plus lying flat, letting you find the perfect position everything from sitting down with a book to splaying out under the sun.

 Nothing conjures up the image of blissful summer days more than a hammock, the perfect place to recline in the shade and let the hours drift away.
 Of course, nothing would send your idyll crashing to the ground faster than a flimsy hammock, so we love La Redoute’s sturdy Bregnac.
 Made of thick polycotton and fastened with multiple woven fixings, it will keep you rocking peacefully all day.

 Jackson dining table, Jackson dining bench

 Dunelm’s Jackson range combines black metal legs with solid pine surfaces to create furniture with a contemporary industrial look.
 Bring some of that style to your garden with the Jackson dining benches and matching table, which offers space for up to eight people.

 Made.com’s Yuri collection combines sweeping 1960s curves and eye-catching on-trend tones to create stunning garden furniture, including this spacious poly-rattan bench.